marc1307/unexclusivy-spotify-podcasts/README.md

 # unexclusivy-spotify-podcasts
-Generates a RSS Feed that can be subscribed in any podcast app
+Generates a RSS feed that can be subscribed in your favorite podcast app

 How to run:
 -----------
-## Install
+### Install
 ```
 ~/unexclusivy-spotify-podcasts$ python3 -m venv env
 ~/unexclusivy-spotify-podcasts$ source env/bin/activate